-By now, the topic of the current reality of e-commerce has already been exhausted.
-However, we should ask ourselves a question: are we truly capable of effectively using this knowledge for our business goals?
-If you are here, reading this, then you most likely already have an on-line shop that you want to develop, or you are just a few steps before establishing one, and you are currently considering your first moves in the world of e-commerce.
+By now, the topic of the current reality of ecommerce has already been exhausted.
+However, we should ask ourselves a question: are we truly capable of effectively using this knowledge in our business model for our own business goals?
+If you are here, reading this, then you most likely already have an online store that you want to develop.
+Or perhaps you have a business idea, are just a few steps before establishing a store, and you are currently considering your first moves in the ecommerce business.

-The e-commerce market consists of four main formats dedicated to creation of the structures of e-shops:
+The ecommerce industry consists of four main formats dedicated to creation of the structures of online stores:

-Open-Source platforms – this is a very broad category that, thanks to easy access to the code, allows for free modification of the shop, thus making it possible to create unique user-oriented solutions or to integrate the shop with additional modules (e.g. storage modules).
-The most popular solution in this category is WordPress+WooCommerce.
-Currently, over 25% of all shops in the “entire Internet” use this particular plugin.
+Open-Source platforms – this is a very broad category that, thanks to easy access to the code, allows for free modification of the online store, thus making it possible to create unique user-oriented solutions or to integrate the store with additional modules (e.g. storage modules).
+The most popular solution in this category is WordPress + WooCommerce.
+Currently, over 25% of all online stores in the “entire Internet” use this particular plugin.

-SaaS platforms (Software as a Service) – an easily implementable solution recommended for small and medium-sized e-shops that rely on standard solutions.
-Creating and developing a platform in this configuration is mostly limited to the use of modules provided by the developer and working with templates that can be modified only to a limited extent.
+SaaS platforms (Software as a Service) – an easily implementable solution recommended for small business owners and medium-sized ecommerce stores that rely on standard solutions.
+Creating and developing an ecommerce platform in this configuration is mostly limited to the use of modules provided by the developer and working with templates that can be modified only to a limited extent.
 While in case of Open-Source solutions, WooCommerce is the one that is used most frequently, Shopify holds the undisputed lead position in case of SaaS.

-Dedicated platforms – they are tailored to the specific custom requirements of business.
-Dedicated platforms should be the next step of evolution when working in the e-commerce environment.
-The decision to implement a dedicated solution should be made while taking in account one’s business needs and, what’s probably even more important, on the basis of experience in working with Open-Source platforms.
-Awareness of one’s actual business needs combined with an experienced team of developers will make it possible to design and develop a platform that not only will meet all requirements of the shop owner but also address the needs and shopping habits of clients.
-You should keep in mind that aside from the costs related to developing and establishing a shop, there are also costs connected with running and maintaining an already existing shop.
-An intermediate solution between a dedicated platform and the use of an already existing product also exists – OXID eShop.
-OXID eShop – this German enterprise-class e-commerce solution is an advanced framework designed specifically for B2B cooperation.
-It offers high customisation of settings while also providing decent performance even in case of databases with millions of products.
+Dedicated platforms – they are tailored to the specific custom requirements of an ecommerce company.
+Dedicated ecommerce software should be the next step of evolution when working in the ecommerce industry.
+The decision to implement dedicated ecommerce software should be made while taking into account one’s business plan and, what’s probably even more important, on the basis of experience in working with Open-Source platforms.
+Awareness of one’s actual business needs combined with an experienced team of developers will make it possible to design and develop the best ecommerce platform, one that will meet all requirements of the store’s owner, and also address the needs and shopping habits of online shoppers.
+You should keep in mind that aside from the costs related to developing and establishing an online store, there are also costs connected with running and maintaining an already existing one.
+An intermediate solution between a dedicated ecommerce platform and the use of an already existing product also exists – OXID eShop.
+OXID eShop – this German enterprise-class ecommerce solution is an advanced framework designed specifically for B2B cooperation.
+It offers high customization of settings while also providing decent performance even in case of databases with millions of own products.

 Enough theory, time for our 7 tips for a good start!